 In this one-credit course, students participate in a supervised "real-world" learning experience, such as an internship, study abroad, or business simulation, where they learn and apply business concepts.
 The course combines formal class time with the learning experience to prepare students to challenge themselves with new opportunities, reflect upon their experiences, and engage in self-leadership practices.

 In this three-credit course, students participate in a supervised "real-world" learning experience, such as an internship, study abroad, business simulation, or research experience, where business concepts and skills are taught and applied.
 The course combines formal class time with the learning experience to prepare students to challenge themselves with new opportunities, reflect upon their experiences, engage in self-leadership practices, and perform project management tasks.

 BUSL 215 - Organizational Leadership

-Using case studies and acting both individually and as members of teams, students in BUSL 215 learn to make sound decisions when designing, growing, or changing organizations and organizational culture.
+Applying advanced leadership principles and strategies, students work individually and in teams to make decisions when designing, growing, or changing organizations and organizational culture.
 The course focuses on leadership approaches to organizational elements such as culture, mission, reporting structure, multiculturalism/diversity, technology, and people management.

 BUSL 240 - Ethics and Diversity, Equity, and Inclusion in Business